-(Mar □ k One) Registration statement pursuant to Section 12(b) or 12(g) of the Securities Exchange Act of 1934 or X Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2006. or Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to or Shell company report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Date of event requiring this shell company report Commission file number: 001-33178 N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) Penthouse, 38th Floor, The Centrium 60 Wyndham Street Central Hong Kong (Address of principal executive offices) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered American depositary shares, each representing three ordinary shares The NASDAQ Stock Market LLC Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class)
+(Marl □ k One) Registration statement pursuant to Section 12(b) or 12(g) of the Securities Exchange Act of 1934 or X Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2006. or Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to or Shell company report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Date of event requiring this shell company report Commission file number: 001-33178 MELCO PBL ENTERTAINMENT (MACAU) LIMITED (Exact name of Registrant as specified in its charter) ${f N/A}$ (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) Penthouse, 38th Floor, The Centrium 60 Wyndham Street Central Hong Kong (Address of principal executive offices) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered American depositary shares, each The NASDAQ Stock Market LLC representing three ordinary shares Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class)

-Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+indicate the number of outstanding shares of each of the issuer's classes of capital of common stock as of the close of the period covered by the annual report.
+1,180,931,146 ordinary shares of Registrant issued as of December 31, 2006.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No \boxtimes If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or $15(d)$ of the Securities Exchange Act of 1934.
 Yes \square No \boxtimes Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities

+Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
 Yes \Box No \Box